-The Council does not at present have any construction contracts.
+The Council did not have any construction contracts in 2013/14 (none in 2012/13).

 NOTE 34 DEBTORS

 Debtors are amounts that were due to the Council in full at the end of the accounting year and are net of bad debt provisions.
 They can be analysed as follows: